Bridgwater: Governance

-The Local Government Act 1972 removed the historic status of Bridgwater as a Borough, as it became part of the district of Sedgemoor, which had its headquarters in King Square.
+As a result of the Local Government Act 1972, the Borough of Bridgwater was amalgamated into Sedgemoor District Council, which became one of the original five district councils established within the administrative county of Somerset.
+On 1 April 2023 Sedgemoor, together with the four remaining district councils, (Note: West Somerset and Taunton Deane councils had merged two-years earlier on 1st April 2019 due to financial difficulties in West Somerset) were merged into a new, unitary authority, Somerset Council.

-Bridgwater Town Council, which is based at Bridgwater Town Hall, was created in 2003, with sixteen elected members representing six wards of the town; Bower (three), Eastover (two), Hamp (three), Quantock (three), Sydenham (three) and Victoria (two).
-With powers or functions over allotments, bus shelters, making of byelaws, cemeteries, clocks, crime prevention, entertainment and arts, highways, litter, public buildings, public conveniences, recreation, street lighting, tourism, traffic calming, community transport and war memorials.
+A new Bridgwater Town Council was created in 2003.
+It meets in Bridgwater Town Hall and has sixteen elected members representing six wards of the town: Bower (three), Eastover (two), Hamp (three), Quantock (three), Sydenham (three) and Victoria (two).
+The town council is responsible for matters allotments, bus shelters, play areas, street cleaning, cemeteries, certain parks, open spaces and heritage sites.

-All other local services for the town are delivered by the unitary authority of Somerset Council, which took over from Sedgemoor and Somerset County Council on 1 April 2023.

-Bridgwater is a county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election.
-The current MP, elected in 2024, is Ashley Fox, a member of the Conservative Party.

-In 2018, Diogo Rodrigues became the first Portuguese national to be elected as a Mayor in England, also becoming Bridgwater's youngest ever mayor.
+In 2018, Diogo Rodrigues became the first Portuguese national to be elected as a mayor in England, also becoming Bridgwater's youngest ever mayor.

-Members of Parliament

 The Bridgwater constituency has been represented in Parliament since 1295.
 After the voting age was lowered in January 1970, Susan Wallace became the first 18-year-old to vote in the UK, during the 1970 Bridgwater by-election that elected Tom King, who took the title Baron King of Bridgwater in 2001.

 At the 2010 General Election, Bridgwater became part of the new Bridgwater and West Somerset constituency.
-Following the completion of the 2023 review of Westminster constituencies, the seat was re-established as plain Bridgwater for the 2024 general election, primarily formed from the now abolished of Bridgwater and West Somerset seat but excluding the area comprising the former District of West Somerset.
+Following the completion of the 2023 review of Westminster constituencies, the seat was re-established as plain Bridgwater for the 2024 general election, primarily formed from the now abolished of Bridgwater and West Somerset seat but excluding the area comprising the former district of West Somerset.
+The current MP, elected in 2024, is Ashley Fox, a member of the Conservative Party.

-Bridgwater was in the South West England constituency for elections to the European Parliament, prior to Brexit in 2020.
+Bridgwater was in the South West England constituency for elections to the European Parliament until the UK left the European Union in 2020.

-Twinning

-Bridgwater is twinned with the following towns and cities: